SpacingBat3/WebCord/docs/FAQ.md

 as a workaround.

 ### 3. How to get a microphone permission for WebCord?
-You can't, as it is aquired automatically when Discord website asks for it.
-In fact, this is rather an issue with your system audio settings – for some reason, Electron doesn't seems to get access to microphone when there's no default / fallback device set.
+If you granted it via the application settings, this warning may indicate a wrong configuration in your system audio settings – for some reason, Electron doesn't seems to get access to microphone when there's no default / fallback device set.
 To fix it, set your microphone as default/fallback in your system's audio settings and restart the application – make sure it's properly closed and there's no icon in tray nor electron/webcord process running in the background!

+Curently this bug could be encountered on Linux, it's state is unknown for the other platforms.